jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 13) What is the command to sync your system with the latest package repositories?
 a. sudo apt-get upgrade
 b. sudo apt-get dist-upgrade
-c. sudo apt-get upgrade
+c. sudo apt-get update
 d. sudo apt upgrade

-14) What is the commmand to upgrade your Debian based system packages and to the newest kernel version?
+14) What is the command to upgrade your Debian based system packages and to the newest kernel version?
 a.  sudo apt-upgrade --system
 b.  sudo apt-upgrade
 c.  sudo apt-get update